andygongea/update-now/README.md

 ## Features

 1. ✅ **Patch Update**: Shows the latest patch updates for your dependencies.
 Patch updates generally include bug fixes and are fully backward compatible.
-2. ✨ **Minor Update**: Reveals the latest minor updates for your dependencies.
+2. ⚠️ **Minor Update**: Reveals the latest minor updates for your dependencies.
 Minor updates typically introduce new features but are designed to be backward compatible.
-3. ❗ **Major Update**: Displays the latest major updates for your dependencies.
+3. 🛑 **Major Update**: Displays the latest major updates for your dependencies.
 Major updates can make changes that are not backward compatible and hence may require additional modifications in your project.

-4. ❗ **Range Update**: Provides a warning in case the update is outside of your specified range.
+To reduce the complexity of the UI and reduce the cognitive load, **range updates** were removed from the statistics.

 ## Importance of Updating Dependencies